 Symptoms of withdrawal include feeling:

 People going through withdrawal may find it hard to:

-Nicotine withdrawal symptoms usually begin about 24 hours after a person quits smoking or using tobacco products.
+Nicotine withdrawal symptoms usually begin about 12 hours after a person quits smoking or using tobacco products.
 Symptoms are the worst in the first week or so after the person quits.
 The average length of time a person deals with withdrawal symptoms is 2 to 3 weeks.
-The craving for cigarettes and increased appetite can last for months.
+But for some smokers, withdrawal can last longer.
+The craving for cigarettes and an increased appetite can last for months.

 Nicotine replacement products can reduce withdrawal symptoms when used by people who are quitting.
 Use of quit-smoking medicines, counseling or support groups, a nutritious diet, and regular exercise may also help.

 Primary Medical ReviewerAdam Husney, MD - Family Medicine